 What do you like about Sundried and what’s your favourite bit of our kit?

 It’s important to me that a brand has strong values that mean something to me.
 Knowing that every purchase made includes a charitable donation is pretty awesome.
 So not only are their products amazing but they are making a difference to others.

-I love a nice T-Shirt and Sundried do not disappoint.
-Their Ortler T-shirt comes in a perfect grey colour with a slash of red.
-The Ruinette Tights are my absolute faves as they are flattering and oh so comfortable!
+I love a nice t-shirt and Sundried do not disappoint.
+Their women's training tops are so stylish and are perfect for staying comfortable during hours of training.
+The Ruinette women's leggings are my absolute favourites as they are flattering and oh so comfortable!
 I hardly take them off!
 Thankfully they wash like a dream too.